lidwin2win/JAVASCRIPT_Restaurant/README.md

 # JAVASCRIPT_Restaurant
-Restaurant site with only JavaScript
+Restaurant site with only JavaScript and Ofcourse HTML